GCrespo17/simple-tcp-server/README.md

 # tcp-server-c
-TCP Server for Networks and Data communication classs
+TCP Server for Networks and Data communication class